froboy/yusaopeny_docs/content/en/docs/user-documentation/text-editor/adding-images.md

 After you save your image to the media library, a dialogue box will appear, giving you some additional options for embedding your image inline.

 * **Entity Name** simply refers to the name of your image, which you provided on the previous screen.
-* **Display as** allows you to change the size of the image display without the size of the original image.* By default, Y USA Open Y comes with *Full, Half, and Link* display modes
+* **Display as** allows you to change the size of the image display without the size of the original image.* By default, YMCA Website Services comes with *Full, Half, and Link* display modes
   * Full means your image fills the area where it's inserted
   * Half mean the picture is half the size of its area.
   * Link outputs the image as a simple link to the picture.